Fidelity Entry 13 of 25

 Repair must be concrete.
 If money was taken, restitution matters.
 If trust was broken, transparency may matter.
 If words wounded publicly, public correction may matter.
 If a pattern harmed repeatedly, new habits, counseling, accountability, or distance may matter.
 The form of repair should answer the reality of the harm.

 Time matters.
 The person who caused harm often wants the process to move quickly because shame is painful.
 The harmed person may need time because memory, safety, and trust do not heal on command.
 Fidelity asks the offender to bear the discomfort of patience.
-It asks the harmed person to remain truthful about what is needed without using the harm as permanent leverage where repair is real.
+It asks the harmed person to remain truthful about what is needed without using the harm as permanent pressure where repair is real.

 Some harms cannot be fully repaired.
 Death, abuse, betrayal, abandonment, and severe neglect may leave permanent consequences.
 In such cases, apology and forgiveness may still matter, but they do not erase loss.
 Faithful repair does not promise to make everything as it was.
 Sometimes the moral achievement is to stop the harm from continuing and to tell the truth about what cannot be restored.